 - A full charged cell phone for photo purposes, ideally with backup power supply

 Dress comfortably for the show.
 You’re going to be doing a lot of walking (including through Metro stations, in queues, and around the show) and Guangzhou is incredibly humid so wearing dress shoes and a suit isn’t exactly practical.
 Dress in a pair of nice slacks/shorts and a nice polo.

-During the show you’re going to accumulate a ton of material and catalogs from Suppliers.
+During the show, you’re going to accumulate a ton of material and catalogues from Suppliers.
 If you’re there during the first few hours of a particular phase, Suppliers may even give you rather large gifts (i.e. tea sets).
 Bring a large backpack or, preferably, a rolly bag to carry everything in.

 Bring a ton of business cards but make sure you have a secondary email address on them unless you don’t care about having your email put onto a million Chinese mailing lists.

 You’re going to be taking a ton of pictures of products and booths so make sure your phone is fully charged.
 Better, bring a backup power supply as finding power outlets is difficult.

 At the Show: Pricing, MOQs, Samples, and Communication